The annual GED Awards recognise best practice in a number of categories: transparency, using research and making an

 With a special Lord Noon Award for outstanding individual achievement in advancing equality and diversity.

-The GED 2017 Awards are a key learning and sharing platform for professionals and academics who are already adopting new approaches to global equality and diversity understanding and are leading the way to embrace transparency and demonstrate impact within their workplaces.
+The GED 2017 Awards are a key, solutions focussed, learning and sharing platform for public and private sector equality and diversity professionals and academics who are developing and adopting new approaches to equality and diversity in business and globally.

-Invitations are now open for submissions illuminating the most innovative research, publishing and impact approaches within organisations.
+Nominations and entries are open illuminating the most innovative research, publishing and impact solutions and approaches within public and private sector organisations.